 This is simple, the length of your boat dictates the length of the trailer you need.

-Single-axle is lighter (cheaper on your vehicle’s fuel), less expensive to purchase, easier to move around, and easier to maintain.
+Single-axle trailers are lighter, and therefor easier on your fuel economy.
+They’re less expensive to purchase, easier to move around, and easier to maintain.

-Dual-axle trailers carry more weight and are safer on the road.
+Dual-axle trailers carry more weight and provide more stability, making them safer on the road.

 If your boat load and trailer have a combined weight of 3000 lbs or more, the Ministry of Transportation requires your trailer to have brakes.
-Even if you’re not required by law, trailer brakes greatly assist with sudden stops and preventing jack-knifing.
+Trailer brakes provide great assistance during sudden stops, and help to prevent jack-knifing.

 Trailers come with optional bunks and/or rollers.
 Bunks offer greater support across the surface of your hull.
 Rollers are much easier to load and unload.

 Aluminum vs. Galvanized Steel